thvulpe/Assembly-Assignment-3/README.md

 ## 🧠 Overview

-This project implements a set of four tasks in C, focused on pointer manipulation, string processing, recursion, and backtracking.
+This project implements a set of four tasks in NASM x86, focused on pointer manipulation, string processing, recursion, and backtracking.
 All tasks are solved with performance and correctness in mind, with manual memory handling.

 ---